Medical cards and GP visit cards

 People aged 16–25, including students, who are financially independent of their parents may be entitled to a medical card if they pass the means test.
 If they are financially dependent on their parents they are normally only entitled to a medical card if their parents have one.

 If you have been refused a medical card and are not satisfied with the decision, you may have it reviewed.
 Your circumstances may have changed or you may have left out some relevant information from the original application.
 If you are not satisfied with the review you may make an appeal to the Appeals Office for your HSE Area.

 GP visit card

-A GP Visit Card entitles you to visit your doctor for free.
+The card entitles you to visit your doctor for free, including out-of-hours GP services.
 You will still have to pay for prescription medicine and any other health costs.

 You must be living in Ireland in order to be eligible for a GP Visit Card.